SWA trophy winners 2024 recap. Could you be one of our 2025 winners?

-All Gold medal-winning wines are eligible to win a trophy and, after a final blind tasting conducted by a team of judges headed up by our competition chair, Isa Bal MS, these seven standout wines were selected.
+All Gold medal-winning wines were eligible to win a trophy and, after a final blind tasting conducted by a team of judges headed up by our competition chair, Isa Bal MS, these seven standout wines were selected.

 In our House Wine category (for wines with a trade price of £10 and under), there were some strong contenders from the south of France, Rioja and Italian regions in particular.
 But the House White Wine of the Year trophy goes to Calmel & Joseph’s Villa Blanche Chardonnay 2023 from the Languedoc (£9.18 @ LWC Drinks).
 Noble Rot’s Stephanie Wangui remarked on its “great tension, with well-integrated acidity and ripe yet well-balanced fruit”, while Isa Bal MS felt that “a lot of care has been taken to make something that is enjoyable, and for the price point it offers very good drinking”.